The Appraisal Process

 - To complete a review appraisal for an appeal, such as the Local Board of Appeal & \

 Equalization, Open Book Meeting, or Tax Court petition.

 - To review the property at the owner’s request.

 - To review the property at any time the assessor feels that property information may be in error

 and/or an incorrect value may have been placed on the property.

 M.S.
 273.20 “Any officer authorized by law to assess property for taxation may, when necessary to the proper performance of duties, enter any dwelling-house, building, or structure, and view the same and the property therein.
 Any officer authorized by law to assess property for ad valorem tax purposes shall have reasonable access to land and structures as necessary for the proper performance of their duties.
 A property owner may refuse to allow an assessor to inspect their property.
 This refusal by the property owner must be either verbal or expressly stated in a letter to the county assessor.
 If the assessor is denied access to view a property, the assessor is authorized to estimate the property's estimated market value by making assumptions believed appropriate concerning the property's finish and condition.”

 b.
 Gather information

-The Assessor’s Office mails a Value Notice to each property owner in March every year.
-The assessment on January 2 forms the basis for the following year’s tax.
-For example, the value and classification on January 2, 2014 affect the taxes payable in 2015.
+The Assessor’s Office mails a Value Notice to each property owner in March of every year.
+The valuation on January 2nd forms the basis for the following year’s tax.
+For example, the value and classification on January 2, 2018 affect the taxes payable in 2019.